 Mr. Pang comments that "with industry estimates of more than $3.5 trillion in infrastructure projects under way globally, the pressure is mounting.
 The onslaught of complex infrastructure projects will undoubtedly create demand for new ILM applications, not only because these products represent a better mousetrap, but also because an integrated, simpler solution is needed to help participants better analyze, understand, and execute in the face of the staggering amounts of data coming out of their routine interactions with colleagues and business partners.”

-Physical infrastructure encompasses many types of strategic assets, whether it's manufacturing facilities, power plants, retails outlets, office buildings, or transportation systems.
+Physical infrastructure encompasses many types of strategic assets, whether it's manufacturing facilities, power ants, retails outlets, office buildings, or transportation systems.
 These asset owners, together with their construction and engineering partners, must manage the design to decommission process.
 To meet these needs, an ILM solution must provide several capabilities, including program management, collaboration and contract management, document management, scheduling and job costing, project budgeting and audit trails, change management, facilities and resource management, and maintenance management.

 Meridian is addressing the ILM space with its Proliance® solution which uniquely combines into one technology system: 1) project and portfolio management (PPM); 2) facilities management; 3) business process management; and 4) business intelligence capabilities.
 Proliance continues its PPM focus with its September release of version 2.1 that includes a Field Management module.
 With its new addition of Facilities Management 1.0 scheduled for early 2005, Meridian will bring to market a fully integrated solution that optimizes the “plan, build, and operate” processes of the infrastructure life-cycle.